Julius Caesar Scaliger: Works

 In 1531 he printed his first oration against Erasmus, in defence of Cicero and the Ciceronians (Oratio pro Cicerone contra Erasmum, Paris 1531), dismissing Erasmus as a literary parasite, a mere corrector of texts.
 It is notable for its vigorous invective and, like his subsequent writings, its excellent Latin.
 It has been said of it, however, that it misses the point of his opponent's treatise Ciceronianus.
 Erasmus did not reply, thinking it was the work of a personal enemy, Meander.
 Scaliger then wrote a second oration (published in 1536), also full of invective.
 The orations were followed by a large amount of Latin verse, which appeared in successive volumes in 1533, 1534, 1539, 1546 and 1547.
 This verse appeared in numerous editions, but was less appreciated by later critics.
 (One of them, Mark Pattison, agreed with the judgment of Pierre Daniel Huet, who said: "par ses poésies brutes et informes Scaliger a déshonoré le Parnasse".)
 He also published a brief tract on comic metres (De comicis dimensionibus) and a work De causis linguae Latinae (Lyons 1540; Geneva 1580; Frankfurt 1623), in which he analyzes the style of Cicero and indicates 634 mistakes of Lorenzo Valla and his humanist predecessors, claimed to be the earliest Latin grammar using scientific principles and method.
 He published no other purely literary works in his lifetime.

 His Poetices libri septem ("Seven books on Poetics", Lyons 1561; Leyden 1581) appeared after his death.
-They contained many paradoxes and some elements of personal animosity (especially in his reference to Etienne Dolet), but also contain acute criticism based on the Poetics of Aristotle, "imperator noster; omnium bonarum artium dictator perpetuus" ("our Emperor, dictator forever of all good qualities in the arts"), an influential treatise in the history of literary criticism.
+They contained many paradoxes and some elements of personal animosity (especially in his reference to Étienne Dolet), but also contain acute criticism based on the Poetics of Aristotle, "imperator noster; omnium bonarum artium dictator perpetuus" ("our Emperor, dictator forever of all good qualities in the arts"), an influential treatise in the history of literary criticism.
 Like many of his generation Scaliger prized Virgil above Homer.
 His praise of the tragedies of Seneca over those of the Greeks influenced both Shakespeare and Pierre Corneille.